 Docker Settings dialog

-The Docker Desktop for Windows menu is a popup by which you can configure your Docker settings -- installation, updates, version channels, Docker Hub login, and more.
+The Docker Desktop menu allows you to configure your Docker settings such as installation, updates, version channels, Docker Hub login, and more.

 This section explains the configuration options accessible from the Settings dialog.

-Open the Docker Desktop for Windows menu by right-clicking the Docker icon in the Notifications area (or System tray):
+Open the Docker Desktop menu by clicking the Docker icon in the Notifications area (or System tray):

 On the General tab of the Settings dialog, you can configure when to start and update Docker.